 Requests for leaves of absence are acted upon by the department chair or division director.
-Any recommendation to grant the leave request will be reviewed by the appropriate dean and, if they/she/he concurs, by the Provost or, in the case of faculty in the School of Medicine Clinical Departments, only by the Dean of the School of Medicine.
+Any recommendation to grant the leave request will be reviewed by the appropriate dean and, if that dean concurs, the request is reviewed by the Provost or, in the case of faculty in the School of Medicine Clinical Departments, only by the Dean of the School of Medicine.
 The decision of the Provost or the Dean of the School of Medicine is final.

-B: Parental Leave4
+B: Parental Leave